barebox/barebox/Documentation/user/booting-linux.rst

   global.bootm.image=/path/to/zImage
   bootm

-**NOTE** It may happen that barebox is probed from the devicetree, but you have want to start a Kernel without passing a devicetree.
+**NOTE:** it may happen that barebox is probed from the devicetree, but you have want to start a Kernel without passing a devicetree.
 In this case call ``oftree -f`` to free the internal devicetree before calling ``bootm``